tqgminh/react_native_app/README.md

 # react_native_app
-Our project for Cross-platform application development course in our university
+Our project for Cross-platform application development course in our university.